From Prompts to Packets: A View from the Network on ChatGPT, Copilot, and Gemini: Related Work

 \section{Related Work}

-Building on their success, the content generated by \gls{genai} chatbots has been characterized and evaluated across a wide range of application domains (e.g., financial decision-making~\cite{roychowdhury2024journey}, code generation~\cite{liu2023advances}, and scientific literature search~\cite{gwon2024use}) and from multiple perspectives (e.g., technological comparison~\cite{rahman2025comparative}, ethical and quality concerns~\cite{kim2023you} and broader social risks~\cite{yang2024social}).
+Building on their success, the content generated by \gls{genai} chatbots has been characterized and evaluated across a wide range of application domains (e.g., financial decision-making~\cite{roychowdhury2024journey}, code generation~\cite{liu2023advances}, and scientific literature search~\cite{gwon2024use}) and from multiple perspectives (e.g., technological comparison~\cite{rahman2025comparative}, ethical and quality concerns~\cite{kim2023you}, and broader social risks~\cite{yang2024social}).

-To the best of our knowledge, only \citet{lyu2024measuring} investigate the network characteristics of \gls{genai} apps.
-However, different than the present work, their primary goal is to infer usage patterns and activity trends across various \gls{genai} platforms in a campus network.
-They rely on \gls{sni}-based measurements to associate network flows with specific \gls{genai} apps and correlate the resulting traffic patterns with temporal campus activities.
+\begin{draft} In contrast, their network-level behavior remains comparatively less explored. \citet{lyu2024measuring} investigate the network characteristics of \gls{genai} apps.
+However, unlike the present work, their primary goal is to infer usage patterns and activity trends across various \gls{genai} platforms in a campus network.
+Their methodology relies on \gls{sni}-based measurements to associate network flows with specific \gls{genai} apps and correlate the resulting traffic patterns with temporal campus activities.
+More recently, \citet{cheng2025hello} present a measurement study of human-to-\gls{genai} calling applications.
+While their observations on transport protocols (e.g., the adoption of QUIC by \Gemini) align with our findings, their work specifically targets real-time voice-based conversational systems, focusing on audio latency and interaction dynamics.
+Our work differs from these latter studies in both scope and objectives.
+Rather than analyzing usage trends or voice-calling systems, we conduct an in-depth traffic characterization of \gls{genai} chatbot apps.
+Specifically, we focus on the distinct dynamics of textual and multimodal generation, analyzing protocol footprints, packet-sequence dynamics, and traffic visibility mechanisms, with particular emphasis on implications for network management. \end{draft}